SUMMARY

 ECO-LIGHT is an ambitious and visionary project dedicated to fostering a new Culture of Light through a dynamic, multidisciplinary approach.
 By integrating visual arts, design, music, theater, and dance, ECO-LIGHT explores light as both an artistic and design tool—capable of transforming landscapes and urban environments with renewed visual and experiential identities.

 At its core, ECO-LIGHT aims to reinterpret and promote Italian cultural heritage on a global scale.
 The project embraces sustainable practices and cutting-edge technologies to shape a forward-thinking narrative that connects tradition, innovation, and ecology.
 ECO-LIGHT is the proud winner of a call for proposals funded by the European Union under the Next Generation EU Program (Directorial Decree No. 124 of 19-07-2023, issued by the Ministry of University and Research).
-The project is conceived and led by the Istituto Italiano di Design, in collaboration with three prestigious partners:
+The project is conceived and led by:

 Together, these institutions form a consortium committed to artistic excellence, academic research and cultural innovation.
 ECO-LIGHT is more than a project—it’s a platform where creativity, sustainability and education illuminate the future.